cjsmeele/stoomboot/README.md

     - Memory map
     - Commandline
     - Boot device
-    - VBE mode info, if set
+    - Framebuffer and VBE mode info, if set
   - Does not validate or use flags in a multiboot-compliant kernel's multiboot header
 - Completely runs in the first 64K memory segment (~32K stack, ~33K code + data)
 - Supports up to 4 disks with 7 partitions per disk (due to memory constraints)
-- Supports video modesetting using VBE
+- Supports graphics / video modesetting using VBE
 - Supports FAT32 filesystems
 - Has a commandline interface
 - Loads a configuration file from disk